Image of a Clothing store

 How does a merchant cash advance work?

-Your chosen lender will give you an upfront lump sum payment known as an advance, and you’ll pay the money back with an agreed-upon percentage of your future sales.
+Your chosen lender will give you an upfront lump sum payment known as an advance, you’ll pay the money back with an agreed-upon percentage of your future sales.

+As we mentioned before, lenders make their money through a factor fee.
 So, when your customer makes a purchase via your EFTPOS machine, a percentage of that payment will be given to your lender.
-You’ll continue to make repayments this way until your advance is paid off in full.

 When you apply for an MCA, your lender will determine the percentage you’ll pay of each transaction.
 They’ll make this decision based on the health of your business and previous sales history.
-The higher your monthly turnover, the better.
-And the more sales you make, the faster you’ll pay off your MCA.

 The benefits of a merchant cash advance